Replit vs GitHub Codespaces: The complete comparison guide

 GitHub Codespaces creates cloud development environments that integrate natively with your GitHub workflow.
 It provides fully configured, secure environments that feel like your local machine but run in the cloud.
 Each codespace launches from GitHub repositories with preconfigured settings based on dev container files.

-The platform fcuses on extending existing GitHub workflows rather than replacing them.
+Codespaces focuses on extending existing GitHub workflows rather than replacing them.
 You get familiar development tools running in the cloud with the security and collaboration benefits of GitHub's infrastructure.
 This approach works well for teams already embedded in the GitHub ecosystem who want cloud development without changing their established practices.

-Codespaces’ capabilities include:
+Codespaces' cloud development capabilities include:

 • Cloud-hosted VS Code accessible via browser or desktop